StackVista/stackstate-docs/configure/topology/naming_guide.md

 ## Relations

 Relation names depend heavily on how much is known about the relation.
-Do we only know these nodes are connected or de we know why they are connected?
+Do we only know these nodes are connected or de we know why they're connected?
 Make sure the name reflects what you know for a fact about the relation.
 The following are examples of relations used in StackPacks.

 * connection
 * depends on